mnnxp/cadbaselibrary-blender/README.md

  `Go back` - return to the previous level (higher).
 If a set of files is open, the button opens a list of modifications of a component; if a list of modifications of a component is open, the button opens a list of a user's favorite component.

- `Pull data` - retrieves data from the remote server and updates the local library view.
+ `Pull` - retrieves data from the remote server and updates the local library view.

  `Link file` - link creates a reference to the data in the source file such that changes made there will be reflected in the referencing file the next time it is reloaded.

- `Push changes` - button to upload files from Blender folder (set of files for Blender) of local library to CADBase storage.
+ `Push` - button to upload files from Blender folder (set of files for Blender) of local library to CADBase storage.
 Before uploading, the hash of existing files in local and cloud storage is checked, if they are different, the files in cloud storage are updated.
 Blake3 library is used to calculate the hash, if it is unavailable, the hash is not checked and existing files in the cloud are not updated.

  `Settings` - this button opens a modal window where you can specify the path to the local library, where the files received from CADBase will be stored, and the address of CADBase server.